ajitsingh98/Data-Science-Interview-Questions-Answers/time_series_analysis_and_forecasting.md

 ---

 ### Q: What are the statistical properties of white noise?

 <details>
 <summary><b>💡 Show Answer</b></summary>

 - For white noise series, autocorrelation to be close to zero.
-- For a white noise series, we expect $95%$of the spikes in the ACF to lie within$±1.96/\sqrt{T}$where$T$ is the length of the time series.
+- For a white noise series, we expect $95%$of the spikes in the ACF to lie within$±1.96/\sqrt{T}$where$ T$  is the length of the time series.

 </details>

 ---

 ### Q: How could you check if the given time series is white noise?

 <details>
 <summary><b>💡 Show Answer</b></summary>

-We can use the fact that for a white noise series, we expect $95%$of the spikes in the ACF to lie within$±1.96/\sqrt{T}$where$T$ is the length of the time series.
+We can use the fact that for a white noise series, we expect $95%$of the spikes in the ACF to lie within$±1.96/\sqrt{T}$where$ T$  is the length of the time series.

 It is common to plot these bounds on a graph of the ACF (the blue dashed lines above).
 If one or more large spikes are outside these bounds, or if substantially more than 5% of spikes are outside these bounds, then the series is probably not white noise.